specklesystems/speckle-server/CONTRIBUTING.md

 - Before embarking on adding a new feature, suggest it first as an issue with the `enhancement` label and/or title - this will allow relevant people to pitch in
 - We'll now discuss your requirements and see how and if they fit within the Speckle ecosystem.
 - The last step is to actually start writing code & submit a PR so we can follow along!
+- All new features should, if and where possible, come with tests.
+We won't merge without!

 > Many clients may potentially have overlapping scopes, some features might already be in dev somewhere else, or might have been postponed to the next major release due to api instability in that area.
 For example, adding a delete stream button in the accounts panel in rhino: this feature was planned for speckle admin, and the whole functionality of the accounts panel in rhino is to be greatly reduced!